singh-rajneesh/next-website/README.md

-## Next.js App Router Course - Starter
+## Template website to build any complext next project

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is the website template for the Next.js App.
+It contains the basic code to build application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+Run following to run application

+npm install -g pnpm

+npx create-next-app@latest nextjs-dashboard --example "https://github.com/singh-rajneesh/next-website/tree/master" --use-pnpm